Beach 67th Street station

-The Beach 67th Street station (signed as Beach 67th Street–Arverne By The Sea) is a local station on the IND Rockaway Line of the New York City Subway.
+The Beach 67th Street station (signed as Beach 67th Street–Arverne By The Sea) is a station on the IND Rockaway Line of the New York City Subway.
 Located at Beach 67th Street and Rockaway Freeway in Arverne, Queens, it is served by the A train at all times.
 The station is adjacent to Kohlreiter Square, a public green space on the north side of the station.

 History

 The station was originally built as Arverne for the Long Island Rail Road in 1888 at Gaston Avenue, by New York lawyer and developer Remington Vernam.
 The station and the development were named by his wife who admired the way he signed his checks.
 The station had a large tower, was shaped like a Victorian hotel and had a connection to the Ocean Electric Railway.

 Due to a quarrel between the LIRR and Vernam, another Arverne station was built at Straiton Avenue in 1892.
 From then on, it was known as Arverne–Gaston Avenue to distinguish it from the Straiton Avenue station.
 Arverne station was rebuilt on a new site with a simpler structure in May 1912.
 The station was rebuilt as an elevated station named Gaston Avenue, which opened on April 10, 1942.
 The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
 Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.

 In March 2010, Queens Community Board 14, which represents Arverne, voted in favor of renaming the station from Beach 67th Street–Gaston to Beach 67th Street–Arverne By The Sea.
 New signs with this name were installed in July 2011.

 In 2019, the Metropolitan Transportation Authority announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 A contract for two elevators at the station was awarded in December 2020.
 The elevators were finished on January 11, 2024, and dedicated on January 19.